Eyes on Brickell: Eyes: Exam vs. Screening - What to Expect?

 What is a Vision Screening?

-A regular eye exam is good for those eye conditions or vision problems that can be corrected through contact lenses Brickell, prescription glasses Brickell and other refractive error correcting devices.
+A regular eye exam is useful for conditions that can be corrected through contact lenses Brickell, prescription glasses Brickell, or other refractive error-correcting devices.

 Key Features of Vision Screening: